 No one may deal with his own property in such a way as to provide that, in the event of bankruptcy, it is to be distributed differently from the way the law prescribes1.
 This principle applies not only to a voluntary disposition which may be avoided if made with intent to defraud creditors2, but also to a marriage settlement and any other contract for valuable consideration.

-Thus, no one possessed of property may reserve that property to himself, until he should become bankrupt, and provide that on his bankruptcy it should pass to someone other than his creditors3.
-A provision
+Thus, no one possessed of property may reserve that property to himself, until he should become bankrupt, and provide that on his bankruptcy it should

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.